Skip to main content

 Boxes create an environment that helps cats feel safe.
 Cats naturally seek out small, dark, private spaces when they want to feel secure or doze off.
 Boxes offer all those properties, making them highly desirable spaces.

 Smaller boxes that create a slightly tighter fit around the cat may offer increased security.
 Cats tend to look for small spaces where they’re pressed up against objects, whether those are the walls of a closet or the arm of your couch.
 A box offers this support and security, and it might help reduce your kitty’s anxiety.
+Try to pay attention to when your cat climbs into their box, especially when it seems out of nowhere.

 Your cat might also seek out a box because of the warmth it offers.
 The enclosed space blocks out any drafts that might be present, and when your cat’s body heat is there to help warm it up, a box can make for a cozy spot that’s warmer than the rest of the house.
 Once your cat discovers this, he may seek out boxes when it’s time for a nap, knowing that the box will help keep him warm.
+If your cat always gets into the boxes on Christmas morning just to take the coziest cat nap, this may be part of the equation.

-Boxes are fun
+Boxes are entertaining and fun

 Boxes are also tons of fun for cats to play with.
 They make a great scratching sound, and their texture is highly appealing to playful cats.
+This can be especially true for cats who like to scratch, though a cardboard box could end up being more fun than their cat scratcher.

 A great box also makes for an ideal spot to ambush anyone else walking through the house, whether that’s you, a family member, or another pet.
 Many cats think that popping in and out of boxes is the perfect form of entertainment, so boxes become a sort of kitty playground.

-Excited and playful cat sitting in a cardboard box
+Orange cat in a cardboard box

 How you can use boxes to your cat’s advantage